Assembly Bill 1175, Landmark Legislation Modernizing CPA Licensure in California

 NATIONAL PERSPECTIVE

 California is by no means the only state moving forward with potential changes to the CPA licensure requirements.
-Approximately 10 other states currently have pending legislation that would create a new pathway similar to what California is proposing.
-The mobility provisions of the CBA-sponsored bill allow flexibility for other states to modify their licensure requirements without jeopardizing mobility by moving to a CPA=CPA model.
+More than 20 other states currently have pending legislation that would create a new pathway similar to what California is proposing.
+The mobility provisions of AB 1175 allow flexibility for other states to modify their licensure requirements without jeopardizing mobility by moving to a CPA=CPA model.
 No longer would California be required to recognize other states as being “substantially equivalent” when it comes to licensure requirements.
 An individual licensed in another state would be allowed to practice public accountancy in California without notice, much like drivers licensed in another state are allowed to drive in California.

 MULTIMEDIA